NHERI-SimCenter/R2DExamples/E12IstanbulRegionalSeismicRiskAnalysis/README.rst

    :align: center

 .. note::
-   This example uses simulated ground motion time histories from the hercules software.
+   This example uses simulated ground motion time histories from the Hercules software.
 Due to size constraints, only an example set of time histories are bundled with R2D.
 The complete set of simulated ground motions are available at `DesignSafe PRJ-3712 <https://doi.org/10.17603/ds2-e7nq-8d52>`_.